hanatos/vkdt/src/pipe/readme.md

 # pipeline design

-we want to support arbitrary numbers of input and output channels. this means under the hood we'll need a full blown node graph, and modules need to describe their i/o and buffer layouts in the most generic way. for vulkan, we'll turn this into a command buffer with dependencies.
+we want to support arbitrary numbers of input and output channels. this means under the hood have a full blown node graph, and modules need to describe their i/o and buffer layouts in the most generic way. for vulkan, we turn this into a command buffer with dependencies.

 we can have multiple sources (many raw images, 3d lut, ..) and many sinks